AI assistants are now a traffic channel

 Run an MX audit on the same ten pages.
 Compare what the page declared against what the assistants quoted.
 The gap is your work list for the next quarter.

 The new channel is a measurement.
-The work behind it is the same work good publishers have always done: get the facts right, declare them clearly, and take responsibility for what you publish.
-The difference is that the dashboard can now tell you, for the first time, whether the work is paying.
+What's behind it is the same effort good publishers have always made: get the facts right, declare them clearly, and take responsibility for what you publish.
+The difference is that the dashboard can now tell you, for the first time, whether that effort is paying.

 If you want help with the audit, you know where to find me.